quat1024/WorseBarrels/README.md

 ---

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

+Ironically enough, despite being made as a reaction to me disliking Storage Drawer's balance, I borrowed nine lines of code from it, in `RenderTileWorseBarrel.java`.
+Absolute lifesaver.
+Storage Drawers is MIT and its license is therefore reproduced in STORAGE_DRAWERS_LICENSE.md.